 Real estate may be categorized into residential, industrial, and commercial properties.
 Commercial properties provide workspace for business activities, and they include office buildings, hotels, manufacturing buildings, convenience stores, etc. Compared to residential properties, commercial real estate is considered a sound investment since they provide higher returns.

 However, it also means that the investor will have to incur huge costs to set up real estate properties and customize each unit according to each tenant’s preferences.
 An investor interested in investing in commercial properties can choose to make investments either directly through the ownership of a real estate property or indirectly through owning shares in REITs that invest in real estate.

 1. Direct investment

 Direct investment requires a considerable high amount of capital to finance new construction and acquire existing commercial buildings.
 Commercial properties are a high-risk, high-return investment.
 It means that people who invest directly into such properties must possess significant knowledge about the industry and a large amount of capital.
-Direct investments are suitable for high net worth individuals and institutional investors.

 Indirect investment is the most popular method of investing in real estate without spending too much capital or being directly involved with the property.
 Investors get to own commercial real estate by purchasing shares in a real estate investment trust that specializes in commercial properties.